Mystery Jets: A Billion Heartbeats (2019–2020)

 In August 2019, the band announced their album A Billion Heartbeats.
 According to Clash magazine, the album was inspired by recent large protest marches in London, and "the continuing politicisation of British youth".
 The band planned to release the album on 27 September 2019, but the release was postponed after Blaine Harrison underwent emergency surgery to tackle a severe infection.
 The album was finally released digitally on 3 April 2020, but the physical release was delayed until 26 June 2020 due to the COVID-19 pandemic.

-On 4 February 2020, founding member, guitarist and vocalist of the band William Rees announced his departure from the band via an emotional post on the bands' Social media.
+On 4 February 2020, founding member, guitarist and vocalist of the band William Rees announced his departure from the band via an emotional post on the band's Social media.

 On 26 May 2020, the band announced they would be launching their own podcast series with Acast, Things Worth Fighting For, to coincide with the songs and themes of the album.
 The series features Blaine teaming up with artists, activists and authors to discuss topics such as the Grenfell Tower blaze, racial and class discrimination in Britain, homelessness, the National Health Service, toxic masculinity and mental health in the digital age.
 Guests announced for the series include Joe Talbot (Idles), Billy Bragg, Ed O'Brien (Radiohead), Renni Eddo-Lodge, Nikesh Shukla and co-founder of the NGO Help Refugees (now called Choose Love) Josie Naughton.

 In April 2023, the band announced a brand new song, "You, Me and the Sea", written and recorded especially for Earth Day 2023.
-The song was released as part of a bandcamp compilation (alongside Coldplay, R.E.M's Michael Stipe, Nile Rodgers and many more), available for 2 weeks only and raised money for the climate justice organisation Earth Percent, co-founded by one of the bands' heroes, Brian Eno.
+The song was released as part of a bandcamp compilation (alongside Coldplay, R.E.M's Michael Stipe, Nile Rodgers and many more), available for 2 weeks only and raised money for the climate justice organisation Earth Percent, co-founded by one of the band's heroes, Brian Eno.